 The %CO2 measurements using the Lumen device are highly repeatable, exhibiting a good to excellent ICC reliability value.
 Therefore, this supports the formerly established validity of the Lumen device.

-Research partnerships with leading institutions in the scientific community to advance the understanding of metabolism and drive innovation in wellness.
+Research partnerships with leading institutions in the scientific community to advance the understanding of metabolism.

 Effect of morning bodyweight interval exercise